puzzle/ansible-training/content/en/docs/04/04/_index.en.md

 * Search `docs.ansible.com` for information about the ansible-pull command.
 * Look for a way to execute a playbook using ansible-pull
-* Search for a example playbook
+* Search for an example playbook

 ### Task 2